natesherfick/bug-log/readme.md

 ### Visualization

-- At least 2 supported front end routes
+X At least 2 supported front end routes
    Home shows all bugs
    BugDetails displays the details of a bug and its Notes
 - Bugs can be filtered by their status